 Not long ago, a friend chatted with me and mentioned her colleague’s mother.
 This mother had lived in a 100-square-meter house and had led a superior life.
 However, she was not content and always envied others who lived in villas.
 As she was gloomy, she nagged her son, saying that only a life like that is a high-quality life.
 So, in order to let her live in a villa, her son worked hard to enlarge his business.
 Unexpectedly, he failed in his business and was short of money.
 Thus, he had to sell their 100-square-meter house.
 And his mother had to live with him in a humble abode which was tens of square meters.

 I can’t help thinking of the story “The Fisherman and the Goldfish”: In order to repay the fisherman for saving its life, the goldfish says it can meet all requirements of the fisherman.
 The fisherman’s wife wants a new wooden basin, and then she gets it.
 His wife wants a big house, and then she gets it too.
 But she is still not content and wants to be a grand dame.
 When she becomes a grand dame, she even wants to be a queen.
 Because she is never content, in the end, the goldfish ignores her, and their life returns to the beginning.
 This fairy tale tells us that man’s lust is without an end.

 One day, I stumbled upon a passage of words on the internet, “Life is full of blessings, but people are not content.
 Those who calculate to carry burdens will suffer, while the ones going empty-handed are blessed.
 Those who calculate to walk will suffer, while the ones riding an ass are blessed.
 Those who calculate to pursue material comforts will suffer, while the ones who are content with having clothes and food are blessed.”
 It’s right.
 Only those who are content will feel happy and joyful.
-Most people approve of this in doctrines, but in, how many people among us can truly practice it?
+Most people approve of this in doctrines, but in real life, how many people among us can truly practice it?